 So much have been said and written about effective leadership, who true leaders are, what they say and do, which can make putting it all together into a digestible piece a bit overwhelming.
-How simply can you describe what true leaders do?
-After reading through several literatures from brilliant leadership authors, practitioners and from personal experiences, I discovered that most of what true leaders do can be simply described using the 26 letters of the alphabet.
-Infact, true leaders don’t just know the alphabet, they act it daily!
-The followings are the ABCs of what true leaders do, each with its respective literature source:
+How simply can you describe what real leaders do?
+From literatures written by top leadership authors, practitioners, as well as, from my personal experiences, I use the 26 letters of the alphabet to articulate what real leaders do, as presented below:

 A – Ask questions.